jppooja26/450DSA/README.md

    3. Check whether a string is a rotation of another IV.
 Search and Sort
    1. First and last positions of element in a sorted array
+   2. Value equal to its index in a given array
 V. Linked List
    1. Reverse a linked list (Iterative and recursive approach)
 </pre>